 (a) be eligible for and receive programs and services pursuant to Sections 56220 and 56222 above. (b) demonstrate financial need according to the rules and procedures established for financial aid at the college of attendance. (c) have need for EOPS financial aid in accordance with Sections 56252 and 56254 of this Chapter.

-56226.
+§ 56226.
 Limitations on Eligibility.

 A student who has met the eligibility requirements of Sections 56220 and 56222, and who participates without term-to-term interruption, shall continue to be eligible until the student: